flancia-coop/doc.anagora.org/social-coop-tech-group.md

 - Review/consent on agenda
 - Possible upgrades
 - Andrew's #92 about Gandhi: https://git.coop/social.coop/tech/operations/-/work_items/92
-- Hetzner question that has come up a few times including recently in the open chat room?
 - Next steps on Ammar's onboarding after https://www.loomio.com/p/uWskG5Jj/give-ammaratef45-server-access?
+    - We need to just go ahead and merge and run ansible and re-encode pass?
 - Flancian: https://git.coop/social.coop/tech/ansible/-/merge_requests/68 for an improvement to the instance recipe?
+- Hetzner question that has come up a few times including recently in the open chat room?
 - Other topics?

 ## 2026-02-04